mimmato/portfolio/README.md

 ## ABOUT ME

-👋 Hello there and welcome to my GitHub portfolio page!
+👋 Hello there and welcome Misho's GitHub portfolio page!

 🔍 I'm currently on a journey to become proficient in Quality Assurance (QA) and seeking opportunities in the field.